 - Think through what you want to learn during testing, and come up with 1-3 tasks for panelists to perform that help you get the information you need for the next stage of development.

-- Think of up to five custom post-test questions to help you get specific information you want from panelists about their sentiment, background, or behavior.
+- Think of up to post-test questions to help you get specific information you want from panelists about their sentiment, background, or behavior.